bu-ist/bu-protected-s3-object-lambda/readme.md

 The Lambda function also provides image resizing on demand using the [sharp](https://www.npmjs.com/package/sharp) library.
 This feature is designed to integrate with the generated media sizes in the WordPress media library.
 When a user requests a media file with a specific size, the Lambda function checks if the file exists in the bucket.
 If it doesn't exist, the Lambda function creates the sized version of the file and stores it in the bucket.
 This feature is particularly useful for applications that need to serve images at specific sizes, such as a responsive web application.
 Using this application, images can be stored in the media library at their original size and sized versions can be created on demand and stored separately.

-More detail about image resizing is available in the [Image Resizing](./docs/image-resizing.md) documentation.
+More detail about image resizing is available in the **[Image Resizing documentation](./docs/image-resizing.md)**.

-## Lambda function description
+## S3 Object Lambda function

+The SAM template defines an `ObjectLambdaFunction` which leverages the [AWS S3 Object Lambda feature](https://aws.amazon.com/s3/features/object-lambda/).
+This AWS service allows you to add your own code to S3 GET requests to modify and process data as it is returned to an application.
+In this case, the `ObjectLambdaFunction` adds access restrictions and resizing features to the data returned by the S3 REST API.

+The access restrictions ensure that only authorized users can access specific media files, while the resizing feature dynamically resizes images on demand.
+This is done without the need to store multiple sizes of each image, saving storage space and making the management of large media libraries more efficient.

-More detail about the Lambda function is available in the [Lambda Function Description](./docs/lambda-function-description.md) documentation.
+More detail about the Lambda function is available in the **[Lambda Function description](./docs/lambda-function-description.md)** documentation.

 ## Deployment